 A good carer will have many qualities that make them fantastic at their job...

-A good home carer ensures the people they care for feel safe, secure and most importantly that they are being treated with dignity and respect.
+A good home carer ensures the people they care for, whether they’re family members, elderly people or people recovering from an accident or long-term illness, feel safe, secure and most importantly that they are being treated with dignity and respect.

-The qualities you should see in a good carer are:
+The qualities you should see in a great carer are:

 Being Passionate about their Job

 A good carer is passionate about the care they provide and the needs of the people they care for.
 They ensure the care they are providing is person-centred and in the interest of the service user and their families, often going the extra mile to make sure the appropriate level of care is achieved.

 Passionate carers view working in the care industry not as a job, but as a professional vocation and will always want to learn more and build on their existing professional development, knowledge and skills.
 A good care worker may hold experience and qualifications in Health and Social Care as well as completing specialist and specific training for health conditions such as Dementia and Parkinsons.